Shrest7/Timer/README.md

 ## About
 Timer is a simple desktop app.
 It allows you to start a countdown, which can be paused or resumed, at any given time.
 When the countdown reaches 0, you'll be notified with an alarm.

 The app also has a ProgressBar which represents the percentage of the time passed.

 Surprisingly it was quite a challenge, to make this run properly, in the end I've managed to make it work using BackGroundWorker, which uses another thread, so that ProgressBar always finishes.
+Also, making a WinForms app to be a little bit more fancy looking, than a "normal" one, while keeping the same functionalities (closing, minimizing, dragging the form) took more effort than I initially expected.

 Features I'm hoping to add in the future:
 - plugging in your own ringtone.